 Use insurance agency management systems and tools to work more efficiently.
 We recommend creating daily or weekly goals and adhering to a work schedule.

-How to buy home insurance leads?
+How do you buy home insurance leads?

-We don’t recommend buying home insurance leads.
+We don’t usually recommend buying home insurance leads.
 Third parties will sell you millions of leads, but how can you be sure that they’re all still looking for home insurance?
 Sure, buying is easier and faster for you.
 But nothing can beat the quality of the leads you’ve curated yourself.
-Since you’ve chased your leads and developed a connection with them, they’re more likely to buy from you.
+Since you’ve pursued your leads and developed a connection with them, they’re more likely to buy from you.